Skip to content

 675 Ponce De Leon Ave NE Suite N-215, Atlanta, GA 30308

-This top-rated Black-owned bar and restaurant located within the Ponce City Market is a must-try.
+This top-rated Black-owned bar and restaurant located in Ponce City Market is a must-try.
 Every dish at Bar Vegan delivers 100% fully vegan cuisine while keeping the authentic flavors of each recipe.
 Each one of their drinks is skillfully curated with both flavors and presentations aimed to please.
 From your favorite traditional cocktails to drinks that come in a fire extinguisher, Ferris wheel, or a safe, complete with musical soundbites – you won’t be disappointed.

-Busy Bee Cafe - Fried Chicken | Photo: thebusybeecafe.com
+Busy Bee Cafe - Fried Chicken | Photo: thebusybeecafe.com | 810 M.L.K.
+Jr Dr SW, Atlanta, GA 30314

 The Busy Bee Cafe – Fried Chicken | Photo: thebusybeecafe.com